-You can store baked oatmeal date cookies in an airtight container at room temperature for 5 to 6 days.
+After making this date cookie recipe, you can store baked oatmeal date cookies in an airtight container at room temperature for 5 to 6 days.
 To keep them longer, freeze the cookies in an airtight container for 1 to 2 months.

 These cookies are sweetened with honey, which means they aren’t vegan-friendly.
 You can always replace the honey with more maple syrup or another vegan sweetener (like agave syrup or date syrup) to make vegan oatmeal date cookies instead!

 Yes!
 Just make sure to use certified gluten free rolled oats and you’re good to go.

 More cookie recipes you’ll love

 If you try this recipe for these Oatmeal Date Cookies, please leave a 🌟 review and share your creation with me on social media!
 You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 - 1 cup (120 g) hazelnut flour/meal, or almond flour

 - ¼ cup (80 g) maple syrup

 - 1 teaspoon vanilla extract

 - 1 cup (147 g) dates, pitted & roughly chopped